telerik/maui-docs/controls/datagrid/filtering/control-template.md

 # Filter Control Template

 The Telerik DataGrid allows you to have a built in filtering UI.
-In order to customize it use the `FilterControlTemplate` property.
+To customize it use the `FilterControlTemplate` property.
 In addition, you can apply filtering to the template column using the `FilterControlTemplate` property.

 * `FilterControlTemplate`(`DataTemplate`)&mdash;Specifies the user defined template used for Filtering UI.
 The template must contain an instance of the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFilterControlBase` class.